sunnysideup/silverstripe-ecommerce_delivery/README.md

     - PickUpOrDeliveryModifier
 ```

-Edit your database as you see fit.
+Edit your database under admin/shop as you see fit (`http://mysite.co.nz/admin/shop/PickUpOrDeliveryModifierOptions`)

 If you just want one or two things from this module
 then of course you are free to copy them to your